 The Need to go Rabbit Hole-ing

 There were times when I asked myself, "why does this part of this framework in this part of the project work this way?" and it would lead to a rabbit hole.
-I would learn a lot, but at the expense of derailing myself (there's a joke in here somewhere about recent events that I'm just too lazy to make) and losing momentum.
+I would learn a lot, but at the expense of derailing myself and losing momentum.
 These kinds of rabbit holes are sometimes disruptive to the learning process, especially if there's a goal or deadline looming.
-Often times, there's a natural order to learning a new skill or framework, and I needed to trust that things would fall in place.
+Often times, there's a natural order to the learning of a new skill or framework, and I needed to trust that things would fall in place.
 It's useful to recognize when something is a rabbit hole and to not follow it all the way through and trust that my questions will be answered in due time.
 When mentoring others, sometimes I get asked to "skip ahead."
 I ask them to trust that their question will get answered later in the process and often times get to see the "ah ha!" moment when they are able to answer it themselves.
 Sometimes I forget to give that to myself.